gberezman/My-Scala-for-the-Impatient-solutions/Chapter 7.markdown

 # 4. Why do you think the Scala language designers provided the package object syntax instead of simply letting you add functions and variables to a package?

+    * It forces all of the functions and variables to be declared together.
+Conceptually this is cleaner and is also avoids a lot of potential issues on collisions and such.
+    * It keeps the implementation model for this functionality consistent with the rest of the language.

 # 5. What is the meaning of private[com] def giveRaise(rate: Double)?
 Is it useful?

+    It makes the giveRaise function visible to any classes or objects in the com package.
+It is potentially useful.
+It allows some behaviour or data of a class or object to be exposed only to other classes and objects that are presumably closely related, as indicated by putting them in the referenced package.

 # 6. Write a program that copies all elements from a Java hash map into a Scala hash map.
 Use imports to rename both classes.

+    See src/Chapter7-Question1.scala

 # 7. In the preceding exercise, move all imports into the innermost scope possible.